How many goodly creatures

-- Keiichi in Higurashi no Naku Koro ni is played as this in the first time loop, having only recently moved to the town a month prior, but in later ones it seems like he knows more about Hinamizawa.
+- Keiichi in Higurashi: When They Cry is played as this in the first time loop, having only recently moved to the town a month prior, but in later ones it seems like he knows more about Hinamizawa.

 - Madoka and Sayaka in Puella Magi Madoka Magica start out thinking they're in a typical Magical Girl series.
 Cue abrupt disillusionment when the idealistic Mami is killed in action in the third episode.
 Sorry girls, it's not that kind of series.

 - Shinji Ikari from Neon Genesis Evangelion.
 However, he is a lot less of a Wide-Eyed Idealist than many examples.
 He also possibly already knows at least one of the hideous secrets of the Evas, though he does choose not to remember it.
 It was how his mother ended up "dying"- she was turned into a pool of LCL and her soul got sucked into Unit 01 during a test run- with him watching as a young tyke.
 Ouch.

 - Luffy tends to get most of these moments in One Piece, as he honestly doesn't care how the world works unless it's directly relevant to him somehow.
 The other members of the Straw Hat crew also occasionally get moments of it, being among the very few denizens of the relatively tame East Blue to travel the considerably deadlier Grand Line, and thus having heard precious little about it beforehand.
 This is enforced with the Time Skip, as Luffy was kept out of the loop for two years, so he could focus solely on his training.
 All the news that occured within those two years were slowly revealed to Luffy and the audience after the Time Skip.

 - Ahiru in Princess Tutu since she's a duck that was magically turned into a girl.